Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 using `gfx-hal` library, which is a wrapper over Vulkan Specs.

 * Application: is what we will build using `gfx-hal`
 * Loader: here refers to `gfx-hal` and `gfx-backend-vulkan` libraries.
-An isntance of `gfx-backend-vulkan` inititalizes a Loader.
-Creating an instance, intializes the loader.
+An instance of `gfx-backend-vulkan` initializes a Loader.
+Creating an instance, initializes the loader.
 * Layers: is something advanced, and am not sure when or if I will talk about it at-all.

 ## Backend